andjnewman/DDM/principles/principle1.md

 ---
 layout: default
 title: 1.
 Understand data needs
-subtitle: Research to develop a deep knowledge of: the outcome, the data subject, potential users and their needs.
+subtitle: Research to develop a deep knowledge of the outcome, the data subject, potential users and their needs.
 category: principles
 type: guide
 audience: